BekahT/VetApp/README.md

   - Responsible for: User experience objectives, user guide/training manual

 # Application:
-The application is a Java application to be used in a veterinarian's office for managing clients, pets, and appointments.
-Our team's stretch goal is to include functionality for pet records.
+The application is a Java desktop application to be used in a veterinarian's office for managing clients, pets, and appointments.

 ## Phase I Functionality
 - Database connection